ga-wdi-boston/mongodb-crud/README.md

 ### Lab: Read Ingredients

-Write a query to get all the ingredients of unit of `tbs`.
+Write a query to get all the ingredients of unit of `tbsp`.

 ---